EmoryMLIP/emory-reu-ret-website/content/authors/lruthot/_index.md

   url: "https://www.emory.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include efficient training of deep neural networks and optimal representations of high-dimensional data.
+bio: I am interested in developing efficient training algorithms for deep neural networks and their applications and data science and scientific computing (e.g., high-dimensional optimal control and PDEs).

 interests:
 - Scientific Computing